kevinmcareavey/actual-causality/README.md

 # actual-causality
 A simple Python implementation of the (modified) Halpern-Pearl definition of actual causality.

-*Note: causal models are restricted to those with Boolean variables and structural equations are restricted to propositional formulas.*
+*Note that causal models are restricted to those with Boolean variables and structural equations are restricted to propositional formulas.*

 ## Examples